CarmenChico/Octocat/readme.md

-In this project we have to create a css for the given html s
+For this project I added the css specifics to match an image of which we were only given the html code.

+*Psuedo elements, and how to add them before or after the fact in the desired location.
+	*Adjusting the locations
+	*practiced positions (relative/absolute)
+*Changig the layouts